Sotogahama: History

 The Tsugaru Peninsula has been inhabited since Japanese Paleolithic times, and some of the world's oldest pottery has been discovered at the Odai Yamamoto I site.
 The area around Sotogahama was controlled by the Tsugaru clan of Hirosaki Domain during the Edo period.
 During the post-Meiji restoration establishment of the modern municipalities system on April 1, 1889 Minmaya, Kanita and Tairadate villages were separated from Imabetsu.
 On March 28, 2005, these three municipalities merged to form the new town of Sotogahama.
 Minmaya is a geographically discontinuous enclave from the town's center in Kanita.

 Government

 Sotogahama has a mayor-council form of government with a directly elected mayor and a unicameral town legislature of 11 members.
-Higashitsugaru District contributes one member to the Aomori Prefectural Assembly.
+It is part of Higashitsugaru District, which contributes one member to the Aomori Prefectural Assembly.
 In terms of national politics, the town is part of Aomori 1st district of the lower house of the Diet of Japan.